Living in Split

 Date of expiry of passport (non-EU students) or ID card (EU students) should be at least 3 months longer then the departure date from Croatia to home country.

 OIB is a personal tax number, in Croatian called “Osobni Identifikacijski Broj”.
 It is needed to students entitled to student X-card and to non-EU students residing in Croatia more than 90 days for the purpose of regulation of obligatory health insurance with Croatian Institute for Health Insurance (HZZO).

 Both categories of students get OIB at the Central Tax Administration office in street Domovinskog rata 2, 2nd floor, room 4, office hours: 08:00-13:00, with break 10:30-11:00.
-The request form: http://www.porezna-uprava.hr/en/EN_obrasci/Documents/PINrequest.pdf is to be filled in and passport/ID card is to be presented.
+The request form: http://www.porezna-uprava.hr/en/EN_obrasci/Documents/PINrequest.pdf (be filled in and signed), copy of the passport/ID card mentioned in the filled request and Certificate of Fiscal Residence (issued by the local Tax Authority in the country of origin) are to be presented.
 OIB is issued immediately and is free of charge.

-Within 48 hours after entering Croatia, students should make both the OIB request (first step) and residence registration (second step).
+Within 48 hours after entering Croatia, students should make both the OIB request (1st step) and residence registration (2nd step).
 Offices are situated very close (5 minutes walking distance).
 It is very importat to state to the police clerk that you get the OIB n. before residence registration.